dvrpc/sidewalk-priorities-api/README.md

-# OMAD-api
+# sidewalk-priorities-api

-API backend for the Office of Mobility Analysis &amp; Design's experiments and prototypes
+API backend for the Sidewalk Priorities webmap.

-## Development Environment
+## Development Environment Setup

 Create the virtual environment: